 Federal Direct Parent PLUS Loan

-A Parent PLUS loan allows for a parent to help pay for their child's education through a fixed rate federal loan.
-The loan is in the parent's name, and the borrower must not have an adverse credit history. the US Department of Education is the lender.
+A Parent PLUS Loan allows for a parent to help pay for their child's education through a fixed rate federal loan.
+PLUS Loans can help cover educational expenses not covered by other financial aid resources.
+The loan is in the parent's name; not the student's and in order to be approved, the borrower must not have adverse credit.
+The US Department of Education is the lender for the loan and the parent is responsible to re-pay any amounts borrowed.
+In order to have a PLUS Loan awarded on the student's account, the student must have a FAFSA application on file and be enrolled in at least 6 credits per semester.

 To receive a Direct Parent PLUS Loan, you must:

-- Be the parent (biological or adoptive) of a dependent undergraduate student.
+- The borrower must be the parent (biological or adoptive, or in some cases step-parent) of a dependent undergraduate student.

 - The student must be enrolled in at least 6 credits (half-time).